publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch77/schI/ptB/m__us_usc_t42_s6246.md

 ## § 6246.
 Authorization of appropriations

-    There are authorized to be appropriated to the Secretary such sums as are necessary to carry out this part and part D of this subchapter, to remain available until expended.
+    There are authorized to be appropriated to the Secretary such sums as are necessary to carry out this part and part D, to remain available until expended.

 ([Pub.
 L. 94–163, title I][/us/pl/94/163/tI], § 166, as added [Pub.
 L. 109–58, title III][/us/pl/109/58/tIII], § 301(a)(1), Aug.
 8, 2005, [119 Stat.
 683][/us/stat/119/683].)